diegovoo/dotfiles/README.md

 git clone https://github.com/diegovoo/.dotfiles.git
 ```

-Now, you have the repository cloned.
-Customize the configurations to your liking and move them to your `~/.config` directory.
+Once cloned, customize the configurations as needed and move them to your `~/.config` directory (or the appropriate location for your setup).
 Enjoy your personalized environment!